Generic Name: erythromycin lactobionate

 How is Erythrocin Injection Supplied

-Erythrocin Lactobionate-IV (Sterile Erythromycin Lactobionate, USP) is supplied as a sterile, lyophilized powder in packages of ten vials (NDC 0409-6482-01), each vial containing the equivalent of 500 mg of erythromycin.
+Erythrocin Lactobionate-IV (erythromycin lactobionate for injection, USP) is supplied as a sterile, lyophilized powder in trays of ten vials (NDC 0409-6482-01), each vial containing the equivalent of 500 mg of erythromycin.

 Store at 20 to 25ºC (68 to 77ºF).
 [See USP Controlled Room Temperature.]